 Students undertake a practical investigation into an idea, theme, issue or concept.
-This is supported by written material, a piece of continuous prose of a minimum of 1000 words.
+This is supported by written material, a piece of continuous between 1000 and 3000 words.
 The focus of the investigation will be identified independently by the student and will lead to a finished outcome or outcomes (a final piece or pieces of work).
-The investigation will demonstrate the ability of the student to develop a cohesive line of argument whilst evidencing their practical skills.
-A wide range of techniques will be explored using materials appropriate to the student.
+The investigation will demonstrate the student's ability to develop a cohesive line of investigation whilst evidencing their practical skills.
+A wide range of techniques will be explored and then developed using materials appropriate to the student.

-Component 2: Externally set assignment - 40% of A Level
+Component 2: Externally set assignment -

-Students will be provided with an externally set question paper which consists of a choice of several questions to be used as starting points.
-Students are required to choose one of these questions as the focus for their investigations.
-The themes are broad and cover a range of interests.
+Students will be provided with an externally set question paper with a choice of a themes to be used as their starting point.
+The theme is broad and will cover a range of interests.
 The question papers will be provided on 1st February or as soon as possible after this date.
-Following a preparatory period students will undertake 15 hours of unaided supervised time in which they will develop an outcome or a series of outcomes.
+Following a preparatory period of investigation, observation and exploration, students will undertake 15 hours of unaided supervised time in which they will develop an outcome or a series of outcomes.